yuzhangClaremont/cs151-reinforcement/README.md

 **Write a value iteration agent in `AsynchronousValueIterationAgent`,** which has been partially specified for you in `valueIterationAgents.py`.
 Your value iteration agent is an offline planner, not a reinforcement learning agent, and so the relevant training option is the number of iterations of value iteration it should run (option `-i`) in its initial planning phase. <span style="font-family: monospace, serif; line-height: 25.6px;">AsynchronousValueIterationAgent</span> takes an MDP on construction and runs _cyclic _value iteration (described in the next paragraph) for the specified number of iterations before the constructor returns.
 Note that all this value iteration code should be placed inside the constructor (`__init__` method).

 The reason this class is called <span style="font-family: monospace, serif; line-height: 25.6px;">AsynchronousValueIterationAgent</span><span style="line-height: 25.6px;"> </span><span style="line-height: 25.6px;">is because we will update only **one** state in each iteration, as opposed to doing a batch-style update. </span><span style="line-height: 25.6px;">Here is how cyclic value iteration works.
 In the first iteration, only update the value of the first state in the states list.
 In the second iteration, only update the value of the second.
-Keep going until you have updated the value of each state once, then start back at the first state for the subsequent iteration. **If the state picked for updating is terminal, nothing happens in that iteration.** You should be indexing into the </span>`states`<span style="line-height: 25.6px;"> variable defined in the code skeleton.</span>
+Keep going until you have updated the value of each state once, then start back at the first state for the subsequent iteration. **If the state picked for updating is terminal, nothing happens in that iteration.** You should be indexing into the </span>`states`<span style="line-height: 25.6px;"> variable defined in the code skeleton.</span> In each iteration, each state should be updated based on where the agent ends up terminating.

 As a reminder, here's the value iteration state update equation: